TSGut/BProbeM/README.md

 ## Software License

-BProbeM Copyright 2018 Timon Salar Gutleb
+BProbeM Copyright 2018 Timon Salar Gutleb,
 BProbe Copyright 2015 Lukas Schneiderbauer

 Both BProbeM and BProbe are free software: you can redistribute them and/or modify